mgoldey/q-e/README.md

 * As your error in the constrained charge decreases, back off on the smearing and tighten your convergence parameters and continue restarting the CDFT calculation with new constraint potential.
 * and iterate.
 * In some cases, espescially for charged systems the individual sites have degenerate homos and you need to use small smearing to converge regardless if you are running CDFT.
+* For difficult systems you can expect to run 600 or so SCF steps before converging.
 * Some other convergence tips:
 * try starting from a smaller cdft field
 * Try fewer electrons - compare with the N-1 electron system?
 * increase epcdft_thr

 ### Other tips ###
 * check spin density difference  rho_up(r) - rho_down(r) using pp.x.
 This is extremely helpful for understanding the orbitals that are participating in charge transfer.